 Accessing Downsview Materials

-Once there are Queen’s materials in Downsview, you will be able to request them through the library’s QCAT catalogue for delivery to a library location.
+Library patrons can request Downsview materials through the library’s discovery platform for delivery to a Queen’s library location.
 For some requests, such as individual articles or book chapters, new methods of electronic access are being developed.
-You will also be able to request an item from Downsview by phoning or visiting the information desk of any Queen’s University Library.
+You can alsorequest an item from Downsview by phoning or visiting the information desk of any Queen’s University Library.